 Associate Professor, Roman Social History, Latin Literature, and Roman Religion

 My research mainly concerns the customs and practices of the Roman family, especially religious rites, in Italy and the provinces during Rome’s central period (c.
-200 BCE to 200 CE).
-I have published on several family festivals including the Parentalia and Saturnalia, as well as the toga virilis ceremony which marked freeborn boys’ coming of age.
-I am also interested in the history of children and childhood in Greco-Roman antiquity and have published studies on the relationship between dolls, gender, and identity formation; material evidence for children’s play; and education in the Roman world.
+200 BCE to 200 CE), and the history of children and childhood in Greco-Roman antiquity.
+I have published on several family festivals and rituals including the Parentalia, Saturnalia, and the toga virilis ceremony which marked freeborn boys’ coming of age, in addition to studies on the relationship between dolls, gender, and identity formation; material evidence for children’s play; and education in the Roman world.
 My interests in Roman social and cultural history are broad and touch upon areas such as gender and sexuality, religious minorities, death and commemoration.
-Among literary authors, I have worked on Ovid’s Fasti, Cicero’s Verrine Orations, and Josephus’ Jewish Antiquities specifically.
-I have been and currently am involved in a variety of graduate student theses and major research papers on historical and literary topics related to Roman family life, childhood in antiquity, and Latin poetry and prose, and would be happy to discuss with students future projects in any of these areas.
+Among literary authors, I have recent publications on Ovid’s Fasti, and specific interests in Cicero’s Verrine Orations and Josephus’ Jewish Antiquities.
+I have been and currently am involved in a variety of graduate student theses and major research papers on historical and literary topics related to Roman family life, childhood in antiquity, Roman religion, Latin poetry and prose, and would be happy to discuss with students future projects in any of these areas.

 2011 recipient of the Brock University Award for Excellence in Teaching for Early Career Faculty